 The 30 km coastline around the nature park has about 20 bays that are very popular in the summer season - almost as popular as the many cycling and hiking trails in this beautiful area.
 Kamenjak is known for its free-spirited vibe, away from mainstream tourists and lazy hotel lounges.

-Must visit in Kvarner
+Must visits in Kvarner

 The beach is called Sv.
-Ivan is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
+Ivan and is one of the most beautiful beaches in Croatia, located in a bay below the mountain village of Lubenice.
 Since it is difficult to reach (you can only get there by boat), the beach is never crowded, so you can enjoy peace and privacy here.

 For unforgettable nightlife, visit Zrče on the island of Pag.
 Zrče beach has become a world-renowned destination for party-goers.
 The parties are intense, so make sure you get enough sleep the night before.